Confidence Intervals for Seroprevalence: Test-Inversion Inference for Seroprevalence

-Recall that in the constructions of approximate intervals considered in Section \ref{sec: approximate application}, a point $\pi_0$ is excluded from a confidence interval with nominal coverage $0.95$ if the observed value of the chosen test statistic $T_n$ exceeds or falls below the $0.975$ or $0.025$ quantiles of the statistic's finite-sample distribution at the constrained MLE $\hat{p}_{n} ( \pi_0 )$.
-But, for example, the $0.975$ quantile of the bootstrap distribution of $\hat{\phi}_n(\pi_0)$ is variable over parameterizations $(\pi_0, \vartheta)$.
+Recall that in the constructions of approximate intervals considered in Section \ref{sec: approximate application}, a point $\pi_0$ is excluded from a confidence interval with nominal coverage $0.95$ if the observed value of the chosen test statistic $T_n$ exceeds or falls below the $0.975$ or $0.025$ quantiles of the statistic's finite-sample distribution at the constrained MLE, $\hat{p}_{n} ( \pi_0 )$.
+However, as illustrated in Figure \ref{fig: initial region}, the $0.975$ quantile of the bootstrap distribution of $\hat{\phi}_n(\pi_0)$ has considerable variation with the nuisance parameter $\vartheta$.
 As a result, these approximate intervals will not exactly control the coverage probability in finite samples, as the event that $\vartheta$ differs from $\hat{\vartheta}(\pi_0)$ occurs with positive probability.

 In turn, comparing the realized value of a test statistic to quantiles of the statistic's finite-sample distribution at every value of the nuisance component $\vartheta$ is both infeasible, as the space of $\vartheta$ is infinite, and impractical, as it would lead to extremely conservative intervals.
 In fact, we can see that in Figure \ref{fig: initial region}, the $0.975$ quantile of the bootstrap distribution of $\hat{\phi}_n(\pi_0)$ is approximately four times as large at $p_1 = 0.05$ than at $p_1 =\hat{p}_{n,1} ( \pi_0 )$.